liavcarasso/osh-privacy/README.md

 ## 7. Data Sharing Within the App

-Lumen is designed with a privacy-first model.
+Osh is designed with a privacy-first model.
 Sharing within the App is strictly opt-in:

 - **Friends** — you must initiate or accept a friend request using a unique, randomly-generated friend code.
 Once connected, accepted friends can see your current shift status (on/off/paused) and your monthly earnings total.
 Your detailed shift records, hourly rates, and job profiles are **never** shared.
 - **Groups** — you must join or create a group.
 Group members can see the same information as accepted friends for leaderboard purposes: your current shift status and monthly earnings total.
 - **Privacy level** — you can set your account to "Private" in Settings, which hides your earnings from leaderboard displays within the App.
-- **No public profiles** — your data is never visible to unauthenticated users or to Lumen users who are not your friends or group members.
+- **No public profiles** — your data is never visible to unauthenticated users or to Osh users who are not your friends or group members.

 ---